CogComp/cogcomp-nlp/ner/README.md

 If you want to use the NER tagger programmatically, we recommend using the class [`NERAnnotator class`](src/main/java/edu/illinois/cs/cogcomp/ner/NERAnnotator.java).
 Like any other annotator, it is used by calling the `addView()` method on the `TextAnnotation` containing sentences to be tagged.

-To annotate the text in the CoNLL/Ontonotes format, instantiate the NERAnnotator object with the appropriate ViewName, `ViewNames.NER_CONNLL`/`ViewNames.NER_ONTONOTES`
+To annotate the text in the CoNLL/Ontonotes format, instantiate the NERAnnotator object with the appropriate ViewName, `ViewNames.NER_CONLL`/`ViewNames.NER_ONTONOTES`.
+(CoNLL Format NER used in example below)

 ```
-NERAnnotator annotator = new NERAnnotator(new ResourceManager(new Properties()), ViewNames.NER_CONLL);
+NERAnnotator CoNLLannotator = new NERAnnotator(new ResourceManager(new Properties()), ViewNames.NER_CONLL);

+CoNLLannotator.addView(ta);
 ```

 You can easily incorporate the Illinois Named Entity Recognizer into